KellenPretorius/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago - Deletes the letter C in all forms.
 Ciao! or Iao!
-21-reverse - Reverses input with 'rev' command 22-users_and_homes - Prints users and their directories in /etc/passwd and sorts by user
+21-reverse - Reverses input with 'rev' command 22-users_and_homes - Prints users and their directories in /etc/passwd and sorts by user 100-empty_casks - Finds emptyfiles and directories under the current directory.
+101-